frankNowinski/sentence-composer/README.md

 * The input is a String of alphabetical characters (no numbers or symbols).
 * The input doesn't contain any spaces.
 * The user enters the characters in the String in the order in which they want the sentence to be composed.
+* The user only enters characters that will be used to build a sentence.